wngus4296/wngus4296/README.md

 ## 👋 Hi there 👋
 I'm majoring in information security and department of software convergence.<br>
-I'm trying to find what I want to do and become an expert.<br>
 contact: wngus4296@gmail.com<br/><br/>

 ## 🛠 Tech Stack 🛠